ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:INCLUDE}

-Keyword `include` has been introduced to support attaching additional documents to the query response.
-Dedicated article that tackles this subject can be found [here](../../client-api/how-to/handle-document-relationships#includes).
+The keyword `include` has been introduced to support attaching additional documents to the query response.
+A dedicated article that tackles this subject can be found [here](../../client-api/how-to/handle-document-relationships#includes).

 {PANEL/}